zeromicro/go-zero/readme-en.md

 * improve the stability of the services with tens of millions of daily active users
 * builtin chained timeout control, concurrency control, rate limit, adaptive circuit breaker, adaptive load shedding, even no configuration needed
 * builtin middlewares also can be integrated into your frameworks
-* simple API syntax, one command to generate couples of different languages
+* simple API syntax, one command to generate couple of different languages
 * auto validate the request parameters from clients
 * plenty of builtin microservice management and concurrent toolkits